 What are artificial fertilizers and their disadvantages?

 Artificial fertilizers are also called synthetic fertilizers or inorganic fertilizers and are man-made combinations of chemicals and compounds to address the requirements of the plants.
-The disadvantages are similar to inorganic fertilizers (refer Q-8).
+The disadvantages are similar to inorganic fertilizers (refer to Q-8).

 How does fertilizer work?

 Each element in the fertilizer works for the development and functioning of different parts of the plant.
-Fertilizers also work to improve the soil condition by helping it retain water and allowing possible air flow to the roots.
+Fertilizers also work to improve the soil condition by helping it retain water and allowing possible airflow to the roots.
 Nitrogen in the fertilizer helps the plant to produce stems, flowers and fruits; it also keeps the foliage green in colour.
 Phosphorous in the fertilizer helps produce oil and starch content in the produce; it keeps the root system strong.
 Potassium helps the plant to fight plant diseases and build the protein content in the plant.

 Are chemical fertilizers harmful and what are the harmful effects of chemical fertilizers?

-Chemical fertilizers are substances that have always added nutrients to the soil and increased the fertility of the soil, but sometimes when overused they are harmful to the soil because they harden the soil, decrease the fertility, pollute the air and water and release excess greenhouse gases.
+Chemical fertilizers are substances that have always added nutrients to the soil and increased the fertility of the soil, but sometimes when overused they are harmful to the soil because they harden the soil, decrease fertility, pollute the air and water and release excess greenhouse gases.
 Too much alkalinity in the soil due to fertilizers makes the soil barren.
 Other negative effects of fertilizers are root burn, plant dehydration, soil acidification and groundwater contamination.